KrisieP/Band-Project/README.md

 <a></a>
 #### Structure
 I have decided to use [Bootstrap](https://getbootstrap.com/) to build the base structure of my website as it has proven to be an invaluable framework.
-Bootstrap provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.
+Bootstrap provides various elements of CSS and Javascript which is very helpful to keep a good structure on my pages.
 As Bootstrap is designed for mobile first, I will be certain that my website functions well on mobile.

 [Back to Top](#table-of-contents)